 - Fuel to drive your parcels to the post office

 - Fuel driving to the craft fair

-- Display expenses – table or display equipment, signage etc
+- Display expenses – table or display equipment, signage, etc

-- Bags for your customers purchases
+- Bags for your customer's purchases

 - Promotional materials – business cards or leaflets

-- Phone calls with organisers
+- Phone calls with organizers

 Wow, that's a lot of expenses before you've even thought about your time.
 You MUST take your time into account.
 When you sew to sell, you are working for yourself albeit informally, so you need to pay yourself a living wage for your time, or what has been the point of all that hard work?
 Let's think about that next.

 Perhaps you don't consider your sewing time as work, because you enjoy doing it and if you can make a few dollars by selling what you sew, even better.
 But what if you were spending that time doing something else, an actual paid job.
 Even if you enjoyed your job, you'd still expect to be paid for the time you spend doing it and you should expect to be paid for your sewing and creating time too if the end product is a product to sell.